 Under the Companies Act 2006, members of a company, trustees or personal representatives holding shares in the company can bring a claim against a director on behalf of that company because of something that the director did or proposed to do (or didn’t/proposed not to do) which was negligent, in default, in breach of their duties, or in breach of trust in respect of their actions and responsibilities towards the company.
 This is called a ‘derivative claim’.
 In some circumstances, a shareholder can even take over a derivative claim that was started by the company itself.

 A derivative claim can also be brought against a former director of the company or a shadow director of the company (a person in accordance with whose directions or instructions the directors of a company are accustomed to act).

-The two pre-conditions are: the claim cannot be on the subject of a director breaking their duty to promote the success of the company.
-Secondly, the act that is the subject of the derivative claim must not have been approved or authorised by the company since it happened.
-The court can decide to pause proceedings so that the members of a company can approve that act (providing that the act is not illegal and is in the proper scope of the company’s powers).
+- The act that is the subject of the derivative claim must not have been approved or authorised by the company since it happened.
+The court can decide to pause proceedings so that the members of a company can approve that act (provided that the act is not illegal and is in the proper scope of the company’s powers).

 Shareholder remedies against directors

 Directors only owe their duties to the company, and so shareholder remedies have to be made indirectly against directors.
 One way of doing this is by bringing a derivative claim on behalf of the company.